Comprehensive Legal Counsel for Credit Unions

 Default Servicing

-We offer comprehensive multi-jurisdictional default-related and consumer bankruptcy legal services to Credit Unions and financial institutions.
-The Default Servicing Industry continues to be pressured with changing regulations and laws, and increased exposure to litigation.
-To be successful in this space, you need counsel with deep industry experience to help you navigate the legal and regulatory landscape.
+We offer comprehensive multi-jurisdictional residential and commercial mortgage default and consumer bankruptcy legal services to Credit Unions and financial institutions.
+The Default Servicing Industry continues to be pressured with changing regulations and laws, with increased exposure to litigation.
+To be successful in this space, you need experienced counsel to help you navigate the legal and regulatory landscape.

-Our attorneys are nationally recognized leaders in the Default Servicing Industry and have extensive experience representing creditors in foreclosure, mediations, title curative actions, replevins, evictions, loss mitigation, bankruptcy, and litigation.
-We offer end-to-end foreclosure services in both judicial and non-judicial jurisdictions, inclusive of protective answers, contested matters, loss-mitigation, title curative work, and mediations.
-Dinsmore offers the strength of a national firm with offices in 17 states with 29 office locations.
-We are FHLMC-approved Litigation counsel in 17 states, FHLMC/FNMA-approved foreclosure counsel in 6 states (Ohio, Kentucky, Illinois, Indiana, Pennsylvania and West Virginia) and have bankruptcy credentials from coast to coast.
+Our attorneys are nationally recognized experts with extensive experience representing creditors in judicial and non-judicial foreclosure, consumer bankruptcy mediations, routine and non-routine litigation services, title curative actions, replevin, eviction and loss mitigation, .
+Dinsmore offers the strength of a national firm with offices in 13 states with 30 office locations.
+FNMA/FHLMC-approved foreclosure counsel in 6 states (Ohio, Kentucky, Illinois, Indiana, Pennsylvania and West Virginia) and have bankruptcy credentials coast to coast.
 Our firm’s commitment to quality service to the Default Servicing Industry extends from our highly skilled attorneys to our experienced professional staff.

 We have experience representing secured and unsecured creditors in the mortgage and automobile industries under Chapters 7, 11, 12, and 13 of the U.S. Bankruptcy Code.
 Dinsmore’s consumer bankruptcy attorneys have helped draft and interpret new and revised local and Federal Rules of Bankruptcy Procedure and changes to the U.S. Bankruptcy Code.
 Our service on local bankruptcy rules committees, attorney advisory committees, and judicial liaison committees allows us to proactively advocate for bankruptcy rule and procedural changes on our clients’ behalf, and allows us to provide advanced notice of upcoming bankruptcy changes so our clients can prepare.
 In addition to speaking at national and local court and industry conferences, including those sponsored by the Mortgage Bankers Association and American Bankruptcy Institute, our attorneys are often found providing on-site client training to provide strategic and practical advice to better help clients evaluate risk, offer compliance solutions, and make systemic changes to operations.